davidgfolch/spring-mongo-reactive/README.md

 ### Try it
 - Run App as a spring-boot app:
     - command line: `gradlew :bootRun`
-    - intellij: right button on `App.java` & Run
+    - intellij: right button on `App.java` & Run...

+Every time app starts, customer and films are created automatically with harcoded ids for ease of use.

+Also, generated json for each user+films is printed in log console, so we can copy/paste in RestApi POST bodies.

 - Use `postman_collection.json` (importing the json file in Postman client):
     - `rentFilms`: to rent
     - `customerGet`: to see customer rented films & bonusPoints
     - `returnFilms`: to return (after x days as path param)
-- Every time app starts, customer and films are created automatically with same ids.
-    - in log console generated json is printed, you can use it in post bodies.